Advisory Board

 Hana Creger, Associate Director of Climate Equity, works on the development and implementation of policies and programs leading to clean mobility and climate resilience investments that will benefit low-income communities of color.
 She was the lead author of the Mobility Equity Framework, a tool that can be used to maximize equity outcomes and community engagement in transportation planning and decision-making.
-Hana was also the lead author of Clean Mobility Equity: A Playbook, a report outlining best practices, lessons learned and recommendations for advancing equity while decarbonizing the transportation sector.
-She serves on a number of advisory committees for cities, agencies, universities, and nonprofits for projects relating to shared mobility, public transit, electric mobility and autonomous vehicles.
+Hana leads the development and execution of legislation and campaigns in California and nationally to advance sustainable and equitable transportation investments.
 Hana holds a B.A. in sustainability from San Diego State University.

 Jamie Pew, Climate Policy Advisor, NextGen Policy | Co-Chair